301-js-WesamAlmasri/city_explorer_api/README.md

 ---

 Number and name of feature: #9 Database setup and table creation

 Estimate of time needed to complete: 5 min

 Start time: 10:00

-Finish time:10:03
+Finish time:10:10

-Actual time needed to complete: 3 min
+Actual time needed to complete: 10 min

+---

+Number and name of feature: #9 Database setup and table creation

+Estimate of time needed to complete: 30 min

+Start time: 10:20

+Finish time:

+Actual time needed to complete:

 ---